moelzanaty3/react-redux-guide-with-zanaty/README.md

 find out where global packages are installed, you can run `npm list -g` in your console (more information [here](https://stackoverflow.com/questions/5926672/where-does-npm-install-packages)).

-### **Set up the API file we will use to make more focus on react**

-I will use a fake api that return products to give us the ability to play with it. you can [take a look](https://fakestoreapi.com/docs) at it for more information so now we need 4 important function to use
+**Let's also Set up the API file we will use in the project we will build to make more focus on react** I will use a fake api that return products to give us the ability to play with it. you can [take a look](https://fakestoreapi.com/docs) at it for more information so now we need 4 important function to use

 1. Get Products